alf-tool/alf-core/README.md

     |                                     |                                                 |                         | +------+------+------+ |
     +-------------------------------------+-------------------------------------------------+-------------------------+------------------------+

-Many people think that relational databases are necessary 'flat', that they only contain very simple, and restricted scalar values.
+Many people think that relational databases are necessary 'flat', that they are necessarily limited to simply scalar values in two dimension tables.
 This is wrong; most SQL databases are indeed 'flat', but _relations_ (in the mathematical sense of the relational theory) are not!
 Look, **the example above is a relation!**; that 'contains' another relations as particular values, which, in turn, could 'contain' relations or any other 'simple' or more 'complex' value...
 This is not "flat" at all, after all :-)

 ### Types and Values

-To understand what a is relation exactly, one needs to remember elementary notions of set theory and the concepts of _type_ and _value_.
+To understand what is a relation exactly, one needs to remember elementary notions of set theory and the concepts of _type_ and _value_.

-* A _type_ is a finite set of values; it is non necessarily ordered and, being a set, it does never contains two values which are considered equal.
+* A _type_ is a finite set of values; it is non particularly ordered and, being a set, it does never contains two values which are considered equal.

 * A _value_ is **immutable** (you cannot 'change' a value, in any way), has no